-The West of England AHSN, as part of the AHSN Network, is assisting the national adoption of evidenced based models including FREED (First episode Rapid Early intervention for Eating Disorders).
-This work will support mental health teams across West of England to speed up diagnosis and treatment of eating disorders in young people aged 16 to 25.
+The West of England AHSN, as part of the AHSN Network, is assisted the national adoption of evidenced based models including FREED (First episode Rapid Early intervention for Eating Disorders).
+This work supports mental health teams across West of England to speed up diagnosis and treatment of eating disorders in young people aged 16 to 25.

 An eating disorder is an unhealthy attitude to food, which can take over an individual’s life and cause illness.
 It can involve eating too much or too little, or becoming obsessed with your weight and body shape.
 The most common eating disorders are anorexia nervosa, bulimia, binge eating disorder (BED), and other specified feeding or eating disorder (OSFED).